 The moisturizing lotion works its magic with the help of glycerin and tackles dry, rough skin with ease.
 The 2-ounce tube might seem small, but a little dab goes a long way, and the results last quite a while.

 There's dry skin and then there's really dry, cracked skin — and the latter is pretty common in winter.
 Aquaphor's healing ointment is designed for sensitive skin and is formulated with 41% petrolatum, which helps to gently heal cracks and dry spots.
 It's free of fragrances, preservatives and dyes and can be used on multiple areas, including hands, feet and lips.

 "It's a thicker product that's well-suited for dry hands, especially in the evening, and enriched with soothing lanolin for further hydration," Anolik said.

 “Not surprisingly, exposed areas are the hardest hit in winter, which when compounded by the wash/dry cycle of hand washing, means hands get wrecked in winter,” Dr. Bobby Buka, co-founder of The Dermatology Specialists, which is based in New York City.

 The dermatologist swears by this intensely hydrating cream from First Aid Beauty that can be used on both the face and body.
 This rich moisturizer offers long-lasting hydration with the help of shea butter and soothes tired skin with the help of colloidal oatmeal and allantoin.

 Winter skin care for your scalp

 "It's packed with salicylic acid and assists in the breakdown of dry scales on the scalp," Anolik said.
-Other star ingredients include exfoliating Ecuadorian Ivory Palm Seed Powder and softening argan oil.
+Other star ingredients include exfoliating Ecuadorian Ivory Palm Seed Powder and mineral-rich kaolin clay.